jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 ---
 title: "Deploying"
 description: "Learning new deployment platforms can be kind of confusing.
-Let's simplify it for you."
+We want to simplify it for you."
 headerTitle: "Intro"
 layout: "guide"
-weight: 3
+weight: 4
 ---

 ### {$page.title}